-If you are planning a trip to Europe in 2018, we have a few ideas for new things to do, apart from visiting monuments, touring museums and savouring the local food.
-For instance, how about dropping by at one (or several) of the best flea market(s) in Europe?
-France, the United Kingdom, Belgium, the Netherlands, Germany, Italy and Spain are among the most antiques-aware and flea market friendly locations in the world.
+If you are planning a trip to Europe in 2023, we have a few ideas for new things to do, apart from visiting monuments, touring museums, and savoring the local food.
+For instance, how about dropping by at one (or several) of the best flea markets in Europe?
+France, the United Kingdom, Belgium, the Netherlands, Germany, Italy, and Spain are among the most antiques-aware and flea market-friendly locations in the world.

-One of the great things about antique shopping in Europe is that its railway network (Thalys, Eurostar, TGV, DB) is one of the most modern and best connected worldwide; you can thus for instance land in London to shop at the Portobello Road flea market or at the Brick Lane flea market (DAY 1), grab the Eurostar to Paris and visit les Puces de Clignancourt and the Vanves flea market (DAY 2), and then take the TGV to Lille (DAY 3), Brussels (DAY 3) and then reach Amsterdam (DAY 4).
-If you’d like to explore Europe’s capitals in depth, then stay for a long weekend and get inspired by our 3-day antique shopping itineraries.
-But enough of the logistics – let’s have a look at the 15 best flea markets in Europe 2018.
+One of the great things about antique shopping in Europe is that its railway network is one of the most modern and best-connected in the world.
+You can thus for instance land in London to shop at the Portobello Road flea market or at the Brick Lane flea market (on day 1), grab the Eurostar to Paris, and visit Les Puces de Clignancourt and the Vanves flea market (on day 2), and then take the TGV to Lille or Brussels (on day 3) and then reach Amsterdam (on day 4).

-- Braderie de Lille Flea Market: The Biggest Flea Market in Europe – Lille, France
+- The Grande Braderie de Lille: The Largest Flea Market in Europe – Lille, France

 - Munich’s giant flea market – Munich, Germany